 It is however not allowed to place the center point close to the straight line through begin and end point except when it is strictly in between these points.
 When the center is on or outside the segment between start and end point the construct is nonsensical.
-See figure Fout!Verwijzingsbron niet gevonden..
+See figure below.

-27. Nonsensical center point
+23. Nonsensical center point